 We advise you to bring a small bottle of hand sanitizer and some “mountain money” (toilet paper) in your backpack.

-In camp, contact Dr. Linley for any other medical needs, including help with blisters.
+In camp (and on portions of the walk), contact Dr. Lindley (aka Mrs. Mills) for any other medical needs, including help with blisters.

 Solid shoes that are broken in are a must (new shoes will result in horrible blisters).
 Parents, please check your children’s shoes and do NOT send them on the pilgrimage in flip-flops, sandals, or running shoes with flimsy foam soles.